ldtteam/MinecoloniesWiki/source/buildings/fisherman.md

     <recipe>fisherman</recipe>
 </div>

-# About the Building
+# About the Fisherman's Hut

-**Note**: The Fisherman will require a body of water of a minimum of 7 x 7 x 1 block deep for the Fisherman to be able to work.
-And it must be near his hut.
+The Fisherman's Hut is where the Fisherman will catch fish.
+The Fisherman requires a fishing rod and a body of water of a minimum of 7 x 7 x 1 blocks to be able to work, and the water must be near his hut.

 <p style="text-align:center;"><img src="../../assets/images/gui/pond.png" alt="Pond"></p>

-Once the building is built, you can think about upgrading the Fisherman's hut to expand the range at which it can fish as well as having a higher cap to the level it can reach.
+Upgrading the Fisherman's Hut will expand the range at which the Fisherman can fish, and the higher the level of the Fisherman's Hut, the more loot the Fisherman will be fishing out (instead of fish).
+You can also give the Fisherman an enchanted fishing rod when their hut is level 5 and reap the benefits of the treasures they will be catching for you.

-# Fisherman's GUI
+# Fisherman's Hut GUI

-Now you can access the Fisherman's Hut block (right click on it) and you will see a GUI with different options:
+When accessing the Fisherman's Hut block by right-clicking on it, you will see a GUI with different options:

 <br>
 <div class="row">